ungood/netmf/README.md

 # LPD6803

-The [LPD6803](http://www.adafruit.com/datasheets/LPD6803.pdf) is a RGB LED driver that is found in ropes of RGP LEDs.
+The [LPD6803](http://www.adafruit.com/datasheets/LPD6803.pdf) is a RGB LED driver that is found in ropes of RGB LEDs.
 It is a very cheap and simple shift register with PWM control of the LEDs.
 Using SPI, we can control these chips smoothly and quickly.